Discovering your sensitive data

 Once a rule set has been created, profiling is done by Managing rule sets and running a profiling job for that rule set.
 A profiling job examines the metadata, such as column names and types, and potentially the data itself, to determine which columns or fields contain sensitive information.
 Upon determining that a data item is sensitive, the profiler assigns the matching domain and associated masking algorithm to the column or field.
 A profiling job covers only those tables and files present in the rule set; any new objects accessible through the defined connector will not be discovered and must be manually added to the rule set.

-The Continuous Compliance product currently ships with two distinct profiling implementations: the new Automated Sensitive Data Discovery (ASDD) profiler and the legacy profiler.
-The content of the profile set determines which implementation will be chosen when a profiling job is run.
-The ASDD profiler supports a wider range of logic for detecting sensitive fields and improved data inspection logic for databases.
-However, at this time, ASDD profiling is limited to only specific database variants.
+The Continuous Compliance product currently ships with the Automated Sensitive Data Discovery (ASDD) profiler.
+The ASDD profiler supports a wide range of logic for detecting sensitive fields and improved data inspection logic for databases.

 Concepts